LeopoldWuhanZhou/Identify-Voice/README.md

 # Matlab Project

-This is a project from the course Signal and Systems in the Peking University.
+This is a project of Signal and Systems, Peking University 2024 Fall.

 The aim of this code is to identify male and female voices.